Slow Cooker Apple Butter (Small Batch for Freezing)

 - 1/8 teaspoon salt

 Prep Apples + Ingredients

-- Wash, peel and chop apples.
+- Wash, peel, core, and roughly chop apples.
 Add the prepped apples to the slow cooker along with the apple cider and lemon juice.
 Stir.

 - In a medium bowl, stir together the sugars, spices and salt.
 Sprinkle sugar mixture over apples and stir everything well to coat, breaking up any pockets of dry ingredients.